2024-09-04

 • let us not speak fantasy languages of vagueness and arbitrary personal associations that can only make sense to the author or small groups of insiders

-• better avoid to create bindings for "fairies that hop onto trains" for adding elements to a list, or "creating steam-boats on a river towards the evening sun" for sending data packets on a socket to the client or something. "(define boat (create-steam-boat 3)) (send-towards-sun (create-sun (quote evening)) boat)". i have seen such things in real-life code. one one hand, it is like reading a fantasy book, and it only makes sense if you read it start to finish, on the other hand it is needlessly obscuring and building a requirement for unnecessary knowledge
+• better avoid to create bindings for "fairies that hop onto trains" for adding elements to a list, or "creating steam-boats on a river towards the evening sun" for sending data packets on a socket to the client or something. "(define boat (create-steam-boat 3)) (send-towards-sun (create-sun (quote evening)) boat)". i have seen such things in real-life code. on one hand, it is like reading a fantasy book, and it only makes sense if you read it start to finish, on the other hand it is needlessly obscuring and building a requirement for unnecessary knowledge

 prefixes for data types